 Cybersix: Subverted, Cybersix's civilian alter ego is her crossdressing as Lucas' best friend Adrian.
 Lucas is in love with Cybersix and vice versa... but then Lucas sees Cybersix go into Adrian's apartment and assumes they're lovers.

 It's subtly hinted that Lucas might be bisexual and is also attracted to Adrian, regularly taking "him" out for dinner and at one point even invites him to go see a romantic movie.
+He even drops everything when Adrian got injured by the monster that turns invisible, sent to hunt down Cybersix, so he can take him to the hospital; and tells him sternly to stop making a fuss when he refused to go to the hospital.

 In the Animaniacs short "Moon Over Minerva", Minerva Mink spurns the affections of the nerdy and unsophisticated Wilford Wolf.
 However, during a full moon, Wilford transforms into a hulking Fabio-esque werewolf, and she immediately falls for him.